Mosimane outlines key demand for clubs chasing him amid Kaizer Chiefs interest

-Pitso Mosimane Opens Up on What a Club Must Do to Appoint Him Amid Kaizer Chiefs Links
+Pitso Mosimane Opens Up on What Clubs Must Do to Appoint Him Amid Kaizer Chiefs Links

 South African football coach Pitso Mosimane has revealed that he is open to returning to the dugout, although any decision will hinge on the type of project and offer presented to him.